kwassarman/Chem308/PIB.md

 (For table of contents, visit the [home page](/README.md))

-(For Schrödinger Equation, visit [here](Schrödinger.md))

 # Particle in a Box

 The particle in a box model is used to describe the energy of a particle in certain kinetic and potential energy conditions.
-In a one dimensional model, the particle is trapped in a well with length, l.
-The well represents the potential energy, and initially looking at an infinite potential energy, so the particle is trapped in the well.
-In the future, the potential energy well can be modified to determine how the eigenvectors and eigenvalues will change if the well is not infinite on the sides or if a barrier is placed in the middle of the well.
+In a one dimensional model, the particle is trapped in a well with length, L, where the well represents the potential energy.
+Initially, we only looked at a well with infinite walls.
+However, in the future, the potential energy well can be modified to determine how the eigenvectors and eigenvalues will change if the well is not infinite or a barrier is placed in the middle of the well.

-The energies of the particle in the contrained infinite region of space is quantized, and the energies and $$\Psi$$ of the particle are labeled by the principle quantum number, n.
+The energies of the particle in the constrained infinite region of space is quantized, and the energies and $$\Psi$$ of the particle are labeled by the principle quantum number, n.
 Because the time independent Schrödinger is describing a specific state, when the principle quantum number, n, is chosen for either the energy or $$\Psi$$, then it is also chosen for the other.
 For example, if the energy is for n=1, then $$\Psi$$ is also for n=1.

 Matlab can be used to plot the wavefunctions at different energy states, ([Particle in a box](PIB5.m)).
 The potential well can be modified to observe how the wavefunctions react to the change.